 To upload an image or choose one from the media library, click the Add Media button above the post editor.

-After submitting the image, you can add metadata to it, such as a title, alt text, and a caption.
+After submitting the image, you can add metadata, such as a title, alt text, and a caption.

 To add the image to your post or page, click the ‘Insert Into Post’ button.

-In your post editor, you’ll now see a preview of the image with the caption.
+You’ll now see a preview of the image with the caption in your post editor.
 You can save your changes and preview the post on your live site to see how it will appear.

-We showed you how to add a caption to a new image that you place into your WordPress content in the previous section.
-But what if you want to change the caption on an existing image or add a caption to the one you’ve previously included in your content?
+In the previous section, we showed you how to add a caption to a new image that you place into your WordPress content.
+What if you want to change the caption of an existing image or add a caption to the one you have previously included in your content?